tgore-nd/LeastSquaresMonteCarlo/README.md

 In 2001, Francis Longstaff and Eduardo Schwartz introduced the *least-squares Monte Carlo* (LSM) approach to option pricing.
 Instead of discretizing a partial differential equation, LSM uses $N$ asset price paths simulated using a stochastic model to estimate the option's optimal exercise points.
 In general, we should exercise an option if its exercise value, the value of exercising the option at the current time step, is greater than its continuation value, the value of exercising the option in the future.

 To optimally exercise the option along each price path, we must be able to estimate the value of exercising the option in the future and compare it to the value of exercising the option in the present.
 Let $\mathbf{X}$ represent the matrix of simulated future price paths.
 Each of $M$ rows represents an individual price path, and each of $N$ columns represents an individual time step.
 To estimate the continuation value of the option, we will first regress the realized discounted cash flow from continuing one step in the future $Y_{t+1}$ on some basis expansion of the current simulated stock price $f(X_t)$.

-$$
-\begin{aligned}
-    Y_{t+1} &= f(X_t) + \text{bias}
+$$ Y_{t+1} = f(X_t) + \text{bias} $$
-\end{aligned}
-$$

 Note that both $Y_{t+1}$ and $X_t$ are vectors representing columns of exercise values and stock prices (and other stochastically modeled terms, like interest rates or volatility) at $t+1$ and $t$, respectively, across all $M$ simulated price paths.
 The regression itself can be performed using various methods, from simple linear regression to random forests.
-The regression's prediction $\hat{Y}_t$ is used to estimate the continuation value of the option at every step.
+The regression's prediction $\hat{Y}\_t$ is used to estimate the continuation value of the option at every step.
 The reason we bother regressing at all is because, if we merely used the exercise values computed via the true price at the next time step $X_{t+1}$, we would expose ourselves to a lookahead bias by conditioning on *future randomness*, and we would fail to capture the noise inherent in option valuation.
 By regressing at each step, we are predicting the continuation value conditional on *past information*, which is much more reasonable.
 Moreover, since we are computing an expectation across many paths, we filter out the noise from future randomness and therefore obtain a reasonable estimate for the option's value.

 To optimally exercise the option along each path, we exercise at the earliest point when the immediate exercise value is greater than the regression-estimated continuation value.
 Following this rule, we can identify the first optimal exercise time and record the discounted payoff from that time.
 After this is done for each path, we finally average across all paths.